aptly-dev/www.aptly.info/content/doc/faq.md

     $ gpg --batch --gen-key foo

 More information could be found in [GnuPG manual](https://www.gnupg.org/documentation/manuals/gnupg-devel/Unattended-GPG-key-generation.html).

+*Passing passphrase when publishing*.
+Create key as usual, and add flags `-passphrase=` or `-passphrase-file=` to aptly publishing commands.
+Flag values would be passed to corresponding GnuPG flags.
+Contents of command line could be visible to other users on multi-user system, while contents of the file with passphrase could be readable by other users.
+So use these options with caution.

 **Q: Why does PXE installing of Debian fails with repository published by aptly?**